digital-bauhaus/python-project-template/README.md

 3. Rename `src/sample_package` to `src/$YOURPROJECT` and edit
    `src/$YOURPROJECT/__init__.py` accordingly.
 4. Update `docs/index.rst` with your project’s name.
 5. Install [pre-commit][pre-commit] and run

         pre-commit install

    This will add a Git [hook][git-hooks] that automatically formats your code with [Black][black] and runs your tests before committing.

-## Developing

-[Poetry](https://poetry.eustace.io/) is used to build the package.
-After installing Poetry, you can install this package with:
+If you don’t want to install it system-wide, use the version in your virtual environment with

-    poetry install
+        poetry run pre-commit install

-Run the tests manually with:

-    tox

 ## Code Formatting